samuel-suffos/matlab-parser/README.md

 ## Development:

 The project has been written in the C# programming language version 5.0, and targets Microsoft's .NET Framework version 4.5.
-The project is also partly written in ANTLR.
-The ANTLR code was written for the C# port of the ANTLR Tool, version 3.5.0.2.
+The .NET Framework version 4.5 is freely downloadable from [here](http://www.microsoft.com/en-us/download/details.aspx?id=42642).The project is also partly written in ANTLR.
+The ANTLR code was written for the C# port of the ANTLR Tool version 3.5.0.2.
+The necessary ANTLR Runtime is redistributed with this project.

 ## Contents: